SymbolixAU/colourvalues/cran-comments.md

 ## Release Notes

-* Updates v0.1.1 to v0.2.0
+* Updates v0.2.0 to v0.2.1
-* Two new functions, and performance improvements for existing functions
+* added more palettes, a plotting function and one bug fix

 ## Test environments
 * local OS X install, R 3.5.0